darrenjhsu/XSNAMD/examples/README.md

    prepare a submission script in which you issue `namd2` to run simulations.

 1. Inspect the log file ({YOURSYSTEM}\_XSMD\_0.log)
    You should see the chi square output in the log file.
+The chi square should decrease dramatically when the force starts to ramp up.
+The convex contact area should drop from 185 A^2 to 147 A^2 for the Ala10 system.
+   You can use other python packages to analyze the trajectory.